HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

 **Step 6.
 Apply Quality Assurance Criteria to Case Collection A**

-In order to ensure that we possess sufficient and adequate data for further analysis, we will assess the quality of the data in Case Collection A using the following criteria:
+To ensure that we possess sufficient and adequate data for further analysis, we will assess the quality of the data in Case Collection A using the following criteria:

 -   Can the data regarding a case involving (Digital Transformation Cultural Industry) enable researchers to reconstruct the narrative